ManticoreGamesInc/platform-documentation/src/references/perks/reward_points.md

 Reward Points are granted to the player via Reward Point Events.
 An example of this can be found in the [daily rewards](../../api/player.md#grantrewardpoints) code snippet on the Player API page.
 Currently only Perks Program creators are able to add these events into their games.

-Once you’ve implemented **RP**, you will need to publish your game for them to be activated.
+Once you've implemented **RP**, you will need to publish your game for them to be activated.

 ![Publish Game](../../img/RewardPointsReference/SelectPublishButton.png){: .center loading="lazy" }